kitao/pyxel/docs/README-abspath.md

 sudo pip3 install -U pyxel
 ```

-If the above doesn't work, try self-building according to the instructions in [Makefile](https://github.com/kitao/pyxel/blob/main//Makefile).
+If the above doesn't work, try building it from source according to the instructions in [Makefile](https://github.com/kitao/pyxel/blob/main//Makefile).

 ### Web